Begin Your Immigration Journey

 How long does the citizenship process take in San Francisco?

 Processing times can vary depending on current USCIS workloads.
-On average, it may take several months to a year from naturalization application, but backlogs can change timing.
+On average, it may take several months to a year from the naturalization application, but backlogs can change timing.
 Applicants should check the latest timelines for the local office and respond to official requests promptly to avoid delays.

 Can I bring someone to my citizenship interview in San Francisco?